0xcadams/proof-of-residency/WHITEPAPER.md

 _Note: Lob is a centralized API which allows physical mail to be sent from an API call.
 We use this initially as a core piece to our proofs, but acknowledge that the exposure to this service should be reduced.
 We take steps to mitigate risk and plan to reduce dependency on this service by eventually scaling out the [Committer Pool](#committer-pool)._

 The generated `publicKey` is hashed alongside the wallet address and country ID (as well as a nonce to prevent replay attacks).
-The mailing address is also hashed to generate an irreversible identifier for it.
-See [below](#mailing-address-identifiers) for more details.

 ```typescript
 const walletAddress = ethers.utils.verifyMessage(payload, signature);